mplewis/coaxist/README.md

 A Debrid service is a paid commercial service that works in a way similar to a hosted seedbox.
 This service takes a torrent file, magnet link, or link to a file hosting service such as Mediafire.
-It downloads the content to its own shared hosting space and provides a link for the subscriber to access those files directly via HTTP download or WebDAV mount.
+It downloads the content to its own servers, then makes the content available to the subscriber.
+Users can stream files individually over HTTP or mount everything locally via WebDAV.

 "Instant downloads" are a useful feature of many Debrid services.
 Since the service downloads files for many users at once, it has a large pool of content